microsoft/mu_plus/MsCorePkg/AcpiRGRT/feature_acpi_rgrt.md

 ## What is it?

-The Regulartory Graphics Resource Table is an entry into the ACPI table.
+The Regulatory Graphics Resource Table is an entry into the ACPI table.
 It provides a way to publish a PNG with the regulatory information of a given product.
 This could include FCC id, UL, Model number, or CMIIT ID just to name a few.
 This driver publishes that entry in the ACPI table to be picked up by the OS later to display for regulatory reasons.

 ## The table definition